ibm-cloud-docs/discovery-data/contentminerapp.md

 The toolbar contains the following commands:

-- **Export**: You can export documents to your local file system.
+- **Export**: You can download and export searched documents in a specified file format.
 You cannot export secured collections.
 For more information, see [About document-level security](/docs/discovery-data?topic=discovery-data-collections#configuredls).
 - **Customize**: You can customize how documents are displayed.
 You can choose header fields to always show above documents.
 You can also specify a field that contains a link to a thumbnail image to display next to the document summary.

   You can specify a URL.
 When you click the title, this link is opened in a new window instead of showing the preview.
 Only valid URLs work as links.